CO2 FREE (Realization of a Carbon-neutral Society)

 Information Disclosure in Line with the TCFD Recommendations (Scenario Analysis)

+Climate change-related information based on TCFD recommendations is reported in the Kawasaki Report.
 Please refer to the link below for the details on our report in fiscal 2023.

-Environmental Management Activities Plan 2022 (Short-term Target and Plan)
+Environmental Management Activities Plan 2024 (Short-term Target and Plan)

 Aiming to achieve its carbon neutrality target (medium- to long-term target), in the short-term, while the Company will step up efforts to introduce in-house hydrogen power generation by 2030 to achieve carbon neutrality at its plants (Scope 1 and 2), it will continue its ongoing efforts to scale the introduction of renewable energy and to save energy.
-Furthermore, the Company will accelerate these efforts with the introduction of internal carbon pricing.
+To achieve carbon neutrality in its supply chain (Scope 3), the Company aims to realize Zero-Carbon Ready by 2040 by advancing its provision of CO2-free solutions to its business partners and customers.
+One aspect of Scope 3 reductions is the public disclosure of CO2 emissions reduction contributions* by products.

-The Environmental Management Activities Plan 2023 (Key Strategies)
+The Environmental Management Activities Plan 2023 (Key Strategies) and Achievements in Fiscal 2023

-Key Strategies of the Environmental Plan 2023
+Key Strategies of the Environmental Plan 2023 Achievements in Fiscal 2023

 (a) Reduction of CO2 emissions in entire supply chain

-• Promote the acquisition of SBT certification
+• We will promote the acquisition of SBT certification.

 (b) Expanded introduction of decarbonized energy